RxLaboratory/Ramses/src-docs/docs/files/naming.md

 - `resource name` describes the specific resource this file or folder refers to.
     Between 1 and 20 characters consisting only of `a-z`, `0-9` and `+-` characters and may contain spaces.
     Resource names cannot start with a status ID followed by a number (e.g. *v01* or *wip2*) nor a number alone.
-- `version` contains the status and version number.
+- `stateVersion` contains the state and version number.
-    May start with either `v` or the ID of the status (e.g. "wip", "ok", etc.), and includes one or more numbers.
+    The state is either the default `v` or the ID of the state (e.g. "wip", "ok", etc.), and the version includes one or more numbers.
 No other character allowed.
 - `extension` is the file extension.
     The extension may include multiple dots, for example: *.tar.gz*